a16bitsysop/docker-rspamd/README.md

 To generate a password hash for the web interface run container then exec rspamd_pw.sh inside it and copy output into /etc/override.d/worker-controller.inc and rspamadm reload.
 This is then retained in the persistent volume if mounted.

+It is configured to read the dkim/arc keys from redis, to manually add a key to redis instructions are on the Rspamd website [https://rspamd.com/doc/modules/dkim_signing.html#dkim-keys-in-redis](https://rspamd.com/doc/modules/dkim_signing.html#dkim-keys-in-redis).

 Environment Variables

 | NAME   | Description                                     | Default           |